aryangaur408/Bharat-Intern/README.md

 - `Task 1`: Contains code and documentation for the handwritten digit recognition task.
 - `Task 2`: Contains code and documentation for the stock prediction task.
-- `data`: Holds any necessary datasets used for training and testing.
+- `Data`: Holds any necessary datasets used for training and testing.

 ## Installation and Usage